-The measure would build urgently needed transportation improvements, including, but not limited to: new BART cars, the extension of BART to Silicon Valley, new high-occupancy vehicle lanes in Marin and Sonoma, improvements to State Route 37 serving Solano, Marin, Napa and Sonoma counties, more frequent and expanded ferry service, improvements to the Interstate 80/680/State Route 12 interchange, and the extension of Caltrain to downtown San Francisco through an increase in bridge tolls.
-Click here to review the complete Regional Measure 3 Expenditure Plan and click here for a map of projects.
+The goal of RM 3 is to reduce traffic congestion and improve transportation options in the Bay Area's toll bridge corridors and along their approach routes.
+The measure would increase bridge tolls to fund urgently needed transportation improvements.
+These include, but are not limited to: new BART cars, the extension of BART to Silicon Valley, widening U.S. 101 through the Marin-Sonoma Narrows to accommodate new carpool vehicle lanes, improvements to State Route 37 serving Solano, Marin, Napa and Sonoma counties, more frequent and expanded ferry service, improvements to the Interstate 680/State Route 4 and Interstate 80/680/State Route 12 interchanges, and the extension of Caltrain to downtown San Francisco.
+Click here to review the complete Regional Measure 3 Expenditure Plan.